About

 1. Latency Arbitrage

 Latency arbitrage occurs when traders exploit small delays between a broker’s price feed and the actual market price.
-By leveraging faster technology, traders capitalize on these lags, securing profits before brokers can adjust.
+By leveraging faster technology, they react before the broker’s systems can adjust—making a profit from the price lag with minimal risk.

-Example: Traders may monitor futures markets for precious metals, such as gold (XAU/USD), and exploit delays in CFD price updates during high-volatility periods.
-By executing trades based on the faster futures price updates, they secure profits before brokers can adjust their pricing, resulting in losses for the broker as the market eventually realigns.
+Example: A trader tracks XAU/USD futures and identifies a price lag in a broker’s CFD feed during volatility.
+By executing trades based on the faster futures’ price updates, they secure profits before brokers can adjust their pricing, resulting in losses for the broker as the market eventually realigns.

 2. High-Frequency Trading (HFT) Exploitation